 During the application and interview process, everyone was onboard with Inbound.
 However, I later found myself losing every battle to convey the importance of “less product, more help” to management.

 All my ideas were getting dismissed.
-We were spending insane amounts of money in paid ads.
+We were spending insane amounts of money on paid ads.
 We were sending out two page-long emails.
 I couldn’t even get authorization to use landing pages.

 That’s when I realized Inbound scares the shit out of some people.

-I fit every criteria in the job description and there was opportunity for growth.
+I fit every criterion in the job description, and there was an opportunity for growth.
 But the surprise came in the second job interview.

-Turns out I’d met IDS Agency’s managing partners, Ranya Barakat and Ismail Aly, at Santiago HubSpot User Group event in Santiago a year before.
-I could see what they were trying to do strategically and remember thinking, “these guys know Inbound”.
+It turns out I’d met IDS Agency’s managing partners, Ranya Barakat and Ismail Aly, at the Santiago HubSpot User Group event in Santiago a year before.
+I could see what they were trying to do strategically and remember thinking, “these guys know Inbound.”

-Fast-forward to February 2017 and, let me tell you, I’ve never been in such a weird –in the best sense of the word– job interview.
-We were on exactly the same wavelength.
+Fast-forward to February 2017, and, let me tell you, I’ve never been in such a weird –in the best sense of the word– job interview.
+Yet, we were on the same wavelength.

 What inspires me about Inbound is that it aligns with my personal values.
 And now I’m in the right place and working with the right people.
 I’m enjoying the heck out of it –for the first time in my life.

-I get to do sales.
+I get to make sales.
 I get to lead a content team.
 I get to discuss strategy.
 I get to opine.
 I get to be creative.
 I get to think about the business.
-I get to connect dots both inside and outside myself I didn’t see before.
+I get to connect dots both inside and outside myself that I didn’t see before.

-All because Inbound changes one little, but key thing in marketing: focusing on the client.
+All because Inbound changes one little, but the key thing in marketing: focusing on the client.

-I landed feet-first in the best company in Chile for me at this point in time and space.
+I landed feet-first in the best company in Chile for me at this point and space.

-So yes, I am incredibly grateful for getting a chance to start a new career in Inbound at age 42.
-I have no plan B.
+So yes, I am incredibly grateful for getting a chance to start a new career in Inbound at age 4But, unfortunatelyely, I have no plan B.

 This is why I firmly believe this life is not a young person’s game –It’s an inspired person’s game.

-That last paragraph too is from the book I told you about.
-I didn’t write it, but it perfectly sums up the way I feel about life right now.
+That last paragraph is from the book I told you about.
+I didn’t write it, but it perfectly sums up how I feel about life right now.